Saturday, September 20, 2025

 I've probably taken far too long with this blog post, but it feels good to get all the thoughts out of my head and onto the page.

-But whenever our local debate has tilted toward contempt for the other side's perspectives, it's reminded me of how essential it is for people in a democracy to work as hard as we possibly can on persuading each other with reasons, instead of allowing disagreement, frustration, and anger to simmer into hatred.
+Of course the Parkmount/Craven tensions are in no way actually comparable, but whenever our local debate has tilted toward contempt for the other side's perspectives, it's reminded me how essential it is for citizens in a democracy to work as hard as we possibly can on persuading each other with reasons, instead of allowing frustration and anger to simmer into hatred.

-Coming back to that pushmi-pullyu, though, the strongest argument for a decent facing distance is that llamas can spit up to 10 feet.
+After all, as any pushmi-pullyu would tellyu, the best argument for keeping a respectable distance is that llamas can spit up to 10 feet